 On the route between Bali’s popular Ubud and Kintamani road, lies slopes of rice paddies with a dramatic view.
 Known as Tegalalang Rice Terrace, it is considered one of the best rice terraces on the island.
 It lies in a valley in Ceking village, Tegalalang, not too far from Ubud.

-These 61 square km of rice paddies also called Ceking Rice Terrace.
-In ancient times, the valley was originally an uninhabited area consisted mainly of wild grass.
+These 61 square km of rice paddies are called Ceking Rice Terrace.
+In ancient times, the valley was originally an uninhabited area consisting mainly of wild grass.
 Begin from several centuries ago, it then been transformed into well-maintained rice fields.
 Line up neatly across the valley on a terrace formation.